Statewide Opioid Overdose Prevention Study Introduced to Public

 El-Bassel informed the Low audience that her team comprises scientists from a wide range of disciplines.
 From within Columbia, she has recruited faculty from the School of Social Work, the Data Science Institute, Columbia Psychiatry, and the Columbia Mailman School of Public Health.
 Also on the team are leading scientists from major medical institutions and universities on the East Coast.

-By combining the expertise of social workers, public health researchers, data scientists, psychiatrists, and medical researchers, El-Bassel said the team plans to deliver a wide array of evidence-based interventions—including opioid overdose prevention and education, naloxone distribution, access to medication for opioid use disorder, outreach for those without access to care, and safe prescribing and dispensing—in 16 of the New York State’s most heavily affected counties.
+By combining the expertise of social workers, public health researchers, data scientists, psychiatrists, and medical researchers, El-Bassel said the team plans to deliver a wide array of evidence-based interventions—including opioid overdose prevention and education, naloxone distribution, access to medication for opioid use disorder, outreach for those without access to care, and safe prescribing and dispensing—in 16 of New York State’s most heavily affected counties.

 She added that the team was already building collaborative partnerships with the New York State Governor’s Office, statewide agencies such as the Office of Alcoholism and Substance Abuse Services, and key personnel in the 16 counties.
 During the summer, they had convened a Community Advisory Board (CAB)—made up of government officials, service providers, and community members with lived experience of drug addiction—to help guide the study.